Historical and cultural musicologies

 Leverhulme Early Career Fellow

-I am currently working on a project about the Chinese political culture during the early days of the People’s Republic of China, outlining how the performing arts supported nation-building and societal reform in the early 1950s.
+I'm currently working on a project about the Chinese political culture during the early days of the People’s Republic of China.
+The project outlines how performing arts supported nation-building and societal reform in the early 1950s.

-I have conducted research fieldwork in China, Taiwan, the United States, and Colombia.
-I also worked as a research assistant for Art History and Archeology projects on Eurasian metal culture.
+I've conducted research fieldwork in China, Taiwan, the United States, and Colombia.
+I also worked as a research assistant for Art History and Archaeology projects on Eurasian metal culture.

 Christopher Tarrant